top of page

 Description - (WHAT IF) **Consolidated Artillery** April Fool's day in Virginia.
 Lee has ordered the concentration of his army to face the Union army.
 This scenario will include both Pickett's and Hood's divisions, and JEB Stuart's cavalry.

 Analysis - This scenario tries to be “epic,” but it just misses the mark.
 It has a number of flaws that make it less than ideal to play.
-For the Rebels, the main flaw is the ability of the Federal cavalry to attack and capture a number of your Horse Artillery pieces on turn one.
+For the Rebels, the main flaw is the ability of the Federal cavalry to attack and capture a number of their Horse Artillery pieces on turn one.
 But this can be “fixed” by a House Rule easily enough.
 More damaging is the total lack of interior Union lines.
 This will force them to launch their main attack north of Chancellorsville as it is the only place where the roads meet.
-The Federal army is also outgunned and greatly inferior in quality to Lee’s army.
-Couple that with the short length of the scenario (for the numbers involved) and this scenarios flaws begin to show.
+Couple that with the short length of the scenario (for the numbers involved) and this scenario's flaws begin to show.
 If you want a straightforward bloody scenario with no room to maneuver nor time for any grand maneuvering then maybe this is for you.
 But if you want strategy and maneuvering – look elsewhere.

 020C.png